srinaath/dd-hackathon/README.md

 ##Steps
-Navigate to the folder server.
+Navigate to the folder 'server'.
 Execute the following
 ```sh
 npm install hapi -g
 ```